 The Shoals Club, situated at the Point of Cape Fear, treats diners to the best views on the island, while the kitchen emphasizes fresh, local ingredients and thrives on creativity.
 Full or temporary membership in the Shoals Club is required to dine.
 Located poolside at the Shoals Club, the Sandbar Grille is a great choice for families who want to maximize pool time while still enjoying a fresh, tasty meal.
 During the summer season, the Sandbar Grille serves a lunch and dinner menu that features burgers, fresh salads, sandwiches and kid-friendly selections.

-The Shoals Club lounge has quickly become a favorite venue for many, so much so that reservations are recommended.
+The Shoals Club lounge, Lattitudes has quickly become a favorite venue for many, so much so that reservations are recommended.
 The less-formal lounge has great views, a full bar and fantastic tapas-style fare.
-The dining room menu is dynamic and exciting, with something to please every palate.
+Aqua, the dining room menu is dynamic and exciting, with something to please every palate.
 The kitchen’s devotion to seasonal offerings shows year round through a variety of menu selections that feature locally sourced seafood, meats and produce.
 Don’t forget to save room for dessert – the selections vary but are always well worth the calories.

 If you need a place to unwind after a day golfing, kayaking or sailing, or you just want to enjoy drinks with friends al fresco, Will o’ the Wisp, located next to the Sail Shop, is the place.
 Casual and relaxed, this wine bar offers a small, but refined selection of wine and beer as well as yummy snacks like gourmet popcorn, all within view of the river.